 We use Firefox and Firebug.
 You can also use IE or Chrome and their respective developer tools.
 Regardless of which solution you prefer, we find it much easier to manipulate the themes by bringing up the map in the browser and using the web-browser based tools to tweak the CSS.
 This allows us to see the results in real time without having to reload the page.

 The inspect element tool available in each of the tool kits is invaluable for finding the proper CSS class or element ID so you can add or modify the proper entry in the CSS file.

 To activate your new theme, go to the Store Locator Plus General Settings page.
 Click on the “Display Settings” header to expand it.
 Your new theme should be displayed in the pulldown list.
 Select it and click save.

 You can have a different theme on each map page by specifying the theme attribute on the shortcode.

 Theme files simple CSS files that go into the CSS directory.
 The header of the files is a comment block.
 The comments can be as simple as the file name, the label, and the description.
 The layout of the header is important.
 It follows the same syntax as WordPress plugin readme files and uses the built-in file header processor in WordPress to store extra data about the CSS files.
 This data is read and processed for display on the User Experience / View panel.

 You will not need to do anything special to retain your custom themes, unless you uninstall the plugin.
 Upgrading or patching Store Locator Plus will not overwrite your custom theme files assuming you created them with a new name.
 If you simply change an existing theme file it will likely be overwritten with our original copy when you upgrade.

-To prevent losing work when upgrading, we recommend creating your own CSS file names versus modifying the ones we provide.
+To prevent losing work when upgrading, I recommend creating your own CSS file names versus modifying the ones I provide.